PrathameshDhande22/Bloogo-App/README.md

   - Created the logo, Favicon for our website.

 - **Day 9 - 27 July 2023**

   - Implemented Header and Home Page or Landing Page.
+  - Implemented Footer.

+- **Day 10 - 28 July 2023**
+  - Implemented About and Developer Page and modified some CSS constraints in Header and Footer.
+  - Applied the CORS Middleware to the Backend for successful communication with the frontend.
+  - Implemented Full Page Blog.

 ## Guide :